pauldruce/pauldruce.github.io/_pages/research/index.md

 title: Research
 permalink: /research/
 ---

 <center>

-My research is based on discretisations of spacetime to investigate quantum gravity effects.
+My research is based on the discretisation of spacetime to investigate quantum gravity effects.
-I have worked on *fuzzy spaces*, which are finite non-commutative geometries based upon matrix algebras.
+I have worked on _fuzzy spaces_, which are finite non-commutative geometries based upon matrix algebras.
 I am interested in how continuous symmetries affect these spaces.
-Outside of non-commutative geometry, I am interested in exploring quantum geometries via numerical methods.
+Outside non-commutative geometry, I am interested in exploring quantum geometries via numerical methods.

 I am also interested in the development of quantum technologies, and the role of mathematics in the description of quantum phases of matter.
 For instance, there is a description of the quantum hall effect based upon the non-commutative torus.
 As a finite version has been developed, called the fuzzy torus, I am interested in investigating the consequence using this description would have for physics.